 where the projections are weight matrices $W_q \in \mathbb{R}^{d_{model}\times d_q}$, $W_k \in \mathbb{R}^{d_{model}\times d_k}$, $W_o \in \mathbb{R}^{hd_v\times d_{model}}$, and $h$ is the number of heads.

-Apart from the attention network, the decoder also adopts the feed forward network to improve the fitting ability of this model.
-The feed forward network consists of two linear transformations with a ReLU activation function and is defined as
+Apart from the attention network, the decoder also adopts the feed-forward network to improve the fitting ability of this model.
+The feed-forward network consists of two linear transformations with a ReLU activation function and is defined as

 where the projections are weight matrices $W_1 \in \mathbb{R}^{d_{model}\times d_{ff}}$ and $W_2 \in \mathbb{R}^{d_{ff} \times d_{model}}$, $d_{ff}$ is the dimension of the inner-layer, and $x$ denotes the input of the feed forward network.